mikheevshow/chengine-java/README.md

 ##### Telegram Bot Autoconfiguration

-You may config telegram long pooling bot by adding folowing lines below into your `application.yml` config file:
+You may config telegram long pooling bot by adding following lines below into your `application.yml` config file:

 ```yaml
 chengine: